ovidiuf/playground/jee/ejb/stateless-within-ear/README.md

 A simple stateless EJB that can be invoked into from a wrapper servlet.
 Both the EJB and the servlet are deployed together as part of the same EAR.

-The EJB bean reference is looked up by the servlet in JNDI.
+The EJB bean reference is injected with @EJB into the servlet.

 # To Build